 - Thursday Presenters – set up is Thursday, 12noon – 3pm.
 Take down is 1:00 – 3:30pm.
 All posters must be removed no later than 4pm on Friday.
 Friday.
 Any poster not taken down by the deadline will be removed by organizers and recycled.

-Dimensions: Posters need to be 36” tall and 46.5” wide to fit on the available stands.
+Dimensions: Posters can be no larger than 48″ tall and 48″ wide to fit on stands.
 We will provide mounting supplies (Velcro and pushpins).

 Tips: A well-designed poster is critical for effectively communicating ideas, and we encourage all presenters to seek guidance in the preparation of their posters.
 Although there are many resources available, a website we find useful is http://www.ncsu.edu/project/posters/.
 Please pay close attention to font size – main text should never be smaller than 24pt and headings should be at least 36pt.